centic9/headset-charge-indicator/README.md

     sudo pacman -S libappindicator-gtk3 gnome-icon-theme

+On Fedora, the following package installation were [reported](https://github.com/centic9/headset-charge-indicator/issues/17#issuecomment-1984196359) to make it work at least on Fedora 39:

+    sudo dnf install libindicator
+    sudo dnf install libayatana-appindicator-gtk3

-On other distributions, you might need to install `pygobject`, but this is untested, PRs with more information welcome!
+On other distributions, you might need to install the corresponding package for `libindicator` or `ayatanaappindicator`.
+Sometimes `pygobject` might also be needed, but other distributions are untested, PRs with more information welcome!

 ### Building HeadsetControl